vulkanCommand/xcommand-n8n-rental/README.md

 }
 ```

-If the limit is reached, the API blocks new workspace creation.
+If the limit is reached, the API prevents new free workspaces from being created.

 ---

-# 💳 Paid Plans
+# Paid Plans

 | Plan | Duration |
 | ---- | -------- |
 | $1   | 24 hours |
 | $3   | 5 days   |

-Payments are handled via **Stripe Checkout**.
+Payments are processed through **Stripe Checkout**.

-After successful payment the API provisions the workspace automatically.
+Once payment is completed, the API automatically provisions the workspace.

 ---

-# 🧩 Technology Stack
+# Technology Stack

 ### Backend